 NO SECURITY ESCORT

-Bhatti was traveling in his official car without a security escort when gunmen opened fire on him near his house in Islamabad.
-He died on the spot after sustaining at least eight bullet wounds.
+Bhatti was traveling in his official car without a security escort when gunmen opened fire on him near his house in Islamabad, killing him on the spot.

 After shooting Bhatti, his attackers dropped leaflets saying they had acted in the name of the Punjabi Taliban and al Qaeda because of Bhatti's opposition to the blasphemy law.